 One of the biggest challenges for people as we age is an increased risk of chronic inflammation and arthritis.
 If not treated properly, chronic inflammation can cause other health issues like heart disease, strokes, diabetes and Alzheimer’s disease.

-- Refined carbohydrates like white bread and pastries
+- Refined carbohydrates (such as white bread and pastries).

 - Fried foods

 - Sugar-added foods and beverages